 Thank you for making a gift to the Catholic Services Appeal.
 Your generosity helps support our shared mission of bringing hope and unleashing the Gospel in southeast Michigan.Make a gift

-Your generous support of the Catholic Services Appeal enables us to Fuel the Mission by responding to the needs of our communities and continuing to share Christ in Southeast Michigan.
+Your generous support of the Catholic Services Appeal enables us to respond to the needs of our communities and continue to share Christ in Southeast Michigan

 What is the Catholic Services Appeal?